Ishqaaway

 Ishqaway is a 2015 Pakistani drama television series directed by Ali Faizan, produced by Babar Javed, and written by Maira Sajid.
 The drama stars Sami Khan, Rabab Hashim, and Sonia Mishal in lead roles and first aired on 27 July 2015 on Geo Entertainment.
 The series aired every Monday and Tuesday at 9:00 P.M and also aired on the Indian channel Zindagi under the same title.

 Synopsis

-Haim and Amaal are pressured into marrying each other, but Haim finds himself falling for Amaal's best friend, Saafina.
-Will Haim respect his family's wishes or pursue Saafina?
+Haim and Amaal are being pressured into marrying each other.
+Haim finds himself falling for Amaal's best friend, Saafina.
+Will he respect his family's wishes or pursue Saafina?